nikhsr/FOSSEE/README.md

 README
 ****************************************************************************************************************************************************************************
-Ellipticle curve algorithm may be incorporated to generate public and private key pair for digital signature of citizens data.
+Elliptic curve algorithm may be incorporated to generate public and private key pair for digital signature of citizens data.
 Inter Planetary  File system is used to store citizens photograph.
 Citizen---->
    *Full Name